 There are 3 types of sleep apnea:

-With any of sleep apnea, the brain will sense the pause in breathing and wake you up.
+The brain will sense a pause in breathing and wake you up.
 You may not be fully awake and often do not remember in the morning.
 However, waking breaks the sleep cycle.
 Poor sleep can make you tired during the day.
 Over time this will also lead to other serious medical conditions like high blood pressure or depression.

 Your partner may notice loud snoring or that you stop breathing at night.
 You may notice that you wake often during the night.

 Regular sleep apnea can lead to:

 Untreated sleep apnea has been linked to other health problems, such as:

 Sleep apnea also increases the risk of car accidents.
 It is most likely due to lack of sleep.
 Avoid driving or using hazardous equipment if you are sleepy during the day .

 The doctor will ask about your symptoms and past health.
 The doctor may suspect sleep apnea based on questions.
 An overnight sleep study may be done.
 Sleep will be monitored by a medical team.
 Most sleep studies will take place in a clinic but some may be done at home.